“How do you motivate yourself?”

 “Like gas-filled balloons, people’s natural impulse is to rise,” he explained to me once.
 “Most companies load people up with all sorts of weights that stop them from doing so.
 As a leader, my job is to get rid of all the junk that holds people down and let them rise.”

-In other words, a leader should throw out anything or anyone that depresses people’s natural motivation—silly bureaucratic procedures, nasty, second-rate bosses, whatever.
+In other words, a leader should throw out anything or anyone that depresses natural motivation: silly bureaucratic procedures, nasty, second-rate bosses, whatever.

-At GLOBIS, the company I founded, I do my best to apply balloon theory through a couple of simple management principles:
+At GLOBIS, I do my best to apply balloon theory through a couple of simple management principles:

-Forcing people to do things they’re reluctant to do actually gives them an incentive to fail.
-They want everything to go wrong, because then they can come back with, “See?
+Worse still, forcing people to do things they’re reluctant to do actually gives them an incentive to fail.
+They want everything to go wrong because then they can come back with, “See?
 I told you it wasn’t going to work!”

 A smart leader never tells people what to do.
 A smart leader gets people to do the work they want to do, the work which naturally motivates them.
 These are the right conditions for the “balloons” to rise, and the organization to flourish.

 As a result, I set up a business school in 1992 and a venture capital firm in 1996.
-I’ve certainly had my share of problems to grapple with over the last 25 years, but it’s never been a chore because I believe in and enjoy what I am doing.
+I’ve certainly had my share of problems to grapple with over the last 25 years, but it’s never been a chore.
+Why?
+Because I believe in and enjoy what I am doing.

-So stop trying to pump up your motivation from the outside in.
+So if you feel like your flailing around trying to motivate yourself (or others) with nothing to show for it, just stop.
+Stop trying to pump up your motivation from the outside in.
 Instead, look into your heart, identify what you really want to do, and then float up, up and away like a balloon—or maybe like a bubble in a nice cool glass of Asahi beer!